 1.8 Billion by 2028, exhibiting a CAGR of

 - The market has been bifurcated on the basis of product type into staple fiber and cross-linked fiber.
 Amongst these, staple fibers are majorly preferred owing to their longer average fiber length which are easier to process and produce even yarns.

-- Based on application, apparel accounts for the majority of the total market share, representing the largest segment.
+- Based on application, apparel accounts for majority of the market share, representing the largest segment.
 This can be attributed to the softness, wet strength and high absorbent properties of lyocell fiber.
 Apart from apparel, other major applications include home textiles, medical and hygiene, and automotive filters.

 - On the basis of geography, the market has been segregated as Europe, Asia Pacific, Latin America, North America, and Middle East and Africa.
 Currently, Asia Pacific represents the leading market due to flourishing textile industry and improving standards of living.

 - The competitive landscape of the market has also been analysed with some of the key players being Aditya Birla Group, Baoding Swan Fiber Co.
-Ltd., Lenzing AG, Acegreen Eco-Material Technology Co., Ltd., Nien Foun Fiber, Acelon Chemicals & Fiber Corporation, Chonbang Co., Ltd., Weiqiao Textile Company Limited, China Populus Textile Ltd., Great Duksan, Zhejiang Yaojiang Industrial Group, Qingdao Textiles Group Fiber Technology Co., Ltd., and Smartfiber AG.
+Ltd., Lenzing AG, Acegreen Eco-Material Technology Co., Ltd., Acelon Chemicals & Fiber Corporation, Chonbang Co., Ltd., Weiqiao Textile Company Limited, China Populus Textile Ltd., Great Duksan, Zhejiang Yaojiang Industrial Group, Qingdao Textiles Group Fiber Technology Co., Ltd., and Smartfiber AG.

 IMARC Group is a leading market research company that offers management strategy and market research worldwide.
 We partner with clients in all sectors and regions to identify their highest-value opportunities, address their most critical challenges, and transform their businesses.